 Step 2: Under the Custom Properties section, in the Property box, enter the property name and then select Add.
-The property name must consist of lower case letters, dashes and underscores only (no spaces) and cannot be longer than 32 characters.
+The property name must be 32 characters or less and consist of lower case letters, dashes and underscores only (no spaces).

 After you add a property, it appears in the list with the option to remove properties if no longer needed.